Clearing up Confusion About Disregarded Entities

 The relevant term in the previous paragraph is "taxed as."
 A sole proprietor files business taxes using Schedule C, and the profit/loss from the Schedule C is included with the individual income tax return.
 So a Single-Member LLC "taxed as" a sole proprietorship file a Schedule C.

 A Single-Member LLC doesn't need to do anything to "elect" to be a disregarded entity, even though it does sound like that.
-The SMLLC needs to file its business taxes on Schedule C. The alternative, which is for the SMLLC to be considered an association and taxed as a corporation, is that the SMLLC must file Form 8832 - Entity Classification Election (PDF).
-Read more about filing an entity election for an LLC.
+The SMLLC needs to file its business taxes on Schedule C. The alternative, which is for the SMLLC to be considered an association and taxed as a corporation, is filing an entity election for an LLC, which is known as Form 8832.

 Liability Issues for a Disregarded Entity